mixmastamyk/e2/readme.rst

 *Environment variables for sentient lifeforms.*

-It's always been a tad clumsy to use environment variables and combine them with other strings in Python, compared to shell languages at least.
+It's always been a tad clumsy to access environment variables and combine them with other strings in Python, compared to shell languages at least.
 For example, look how easy in bash: